danguetta/danguetta.github.io/_pages/teaching/philosophy.md

 ## Give a lot, get a lot

 In teaching - and in life, really - there can sometimes be a race to the bottom when it comes to commitment.
-If I tallow students to come to class a few minutes late, then maybe I can come a few minutes later.
+If I allow students to come to class a few minutes late, then maybe I can come a few minutes later.
 If I don't hold students to homework deadlines, then perhaps I can be slow posting the solutions.
 If I don't expect students to read the case, then I can get away with not thoroughly practicing every lecture.

 I try to avoid this spiral like the plague - I try to give all of myself when I teach a class (time, commitment, energy), and this allows me to expect such as much from my students.